InsightSoftwareConsortium/ITKPythonPackage/docs/Miscellaneous.rst

 Miscellaneous
 =============

-Written by Jean-Christophe Fillion-Robin and Matt McCormick from Kitware Inc.
+Written by Jean-Christophe Fillion-Robin and Matt McCormick from Kitware Inc and Cavan Riley from the University of Iowa.

 It is covered by the Apache License, Version 2.0: